Techie-Ernie/vtok2/README.md

 4. **Moviepy is slow**

 - From testing, moviepy takes rather long (about 5 minutes, not more than 10 minutes) to render a ~1 min video.
-- However, I have not found a way to fix this.
+- However, I haven't found a way to fix this.
 Perhaps using the ffmpeg_tools directly in the moviepy library may work better (will try in the future)

 ### Future updates